-Transplanting strawberries: how to ensure good crop establishment
+Transplanting strawberries: how to ensure good plant establishment

-Poor establishment of plants at their final site after transplanting can cause crop failure, such as weak plant growth or premature flowering, which can ruin the success of the crop and lead to lower yields and less profitability for farmers.
+Poor establishment of strawberry plants after transplanting can cause crop failures, such as stunted plant growth or flowering that occurs too early, which can have devastating effects on the harvest with a consequent loss of yields and cost-effectiveness for farmers.

 If we consider the case of Huelva, the main berry-producing zone in Spain (the strawberry industry in fact accounts for 8% of Andalusia's GDP and generates between 80,000 and 100,000 jobs each season), the mild winter climate allows the plant to develop during the winter and production starts towards the end of January, increasing over the following months.